WowWorkshop/react-workshop/workshops/01-basics/README.md

 http://localhost:3000/user-final
 ---

-# Props in component
+# Props in Component

-Use `this.props` to refer the props
+Use `this.props` to refer the props:
 ```js
 class Text extends Component {
   render() {